 WRITTEN BY STEPHANIE ARONOVICH

-Everything you need to know how to do or make can be found on the internet—seriously, everything.
-Why not take advantage of the free advice being given to us?
+Everything you need to know how to do or make can be found on the Internet these days—seriously, everything.
+So why not take advantage of the free advice being given to us by strangers?

 It’s been said time and time again that beauty equals pain.
-However we don’t have to add expenses to injury by paying someone to do our hair or put our makeup on.
-We have the necessary tools at our fingertips.
-While makeup and blow dryers aren’t free, the tips on how to use them don’t cost a thing.
+But, we don’t have to add expenses to injury by paying someone to do our hair or put our makeup on when we have the tools right at our fingertips.

 Here are some more top beauty channels on YouTube: